MichaelCurrin/unicron/README.md

 ## What is Uni-Cron?

 Get the right balance in scheduling automated tasks.
-Run often enough that tasks run reliably, but not too often that you increase costs.
-Uni-cron is targeted at developers who want to run tasks daily but on laptops that are not always awake or connected to the internet.
+It runs often enough that tasks run reliably (will not be missed on a day), but not too often that you increase costs (tasks are skipped if they already succeeded today).

 Uni-Cron is: